PDFO: A Cross-Platform Package for Powell's Derivative-Free Optimization Solvers: Numerical results

-To assess the quality of the tuned parameters~$(\bar{C}, \bar{\gamma})$, we solve~\eqref{eq:svc} on~$\mathcal{S}$ with~$(C, \gamma)=(\bar{C}, \bar{\gamma})$, and calculate both the AUC score and accuracy of the resulting classifier on~$\mathcal{T}$, the latter being the fraction of correctly classified data points.
+To assess the quality of the tuned parameters~$(\bar{C}, \bar{\gamma})$, we train our model on~$\mathcal{S}$ with $(C, \gamma)=(\bar{C}, \bar{\gamma})$, and calculate both the AUC score and accuracy of the resulting classifier on~$\mathcal{T}$, the latter being the fraction of correctly classified data points.
 Note that~$\mathcal{T}$ is not involved in the tuning process.
-Tables~\ref{tab:splice}--\ref{tab:ijcnn1} present the results for this experiment, where \#$P$ denotes the number of evaluating the function~$P$ and ``Time'' represents the computing time for obtaining~$(\bar{C}, \bar{\gamma})$.
+Table~\ref{tab:ht} presents the results for this experiment, where \#$P$ denotes the number of evaluations of the function~$P$ and ``Time'' is the computing time for obtaining~$(\bar{C}, \bar{\gamma})$.

 In terms of the AUC score and accuracy, \gls{pdfo} achieves a clearly better result than \gls{rs} and \gls{tpe} on the ``splice'' dataset, and they all attain comparable results on the other datasets.
 However, \gls{pdfo} always uses much fewer function evaluations, and hence, much less computing time.
-The difference in the computing time is particularly visible on the dataset ``ijcnn1'' in Table~\ref{tab:ijcnn1}, as each evaluation of~$P$ takes much time due to the large data size.
+The difference in the computing time is particularly visible on the ``ijcnn1'' dataset, as each evaluation of~$P$ takes much time due to the large data size.

-Note that our intention is not to manifest that \gls{pdfo} outperforms standard solvers for general hyperparameter optimization problems, which is unlikely the case.
-Indeed, \gls{pdfo} is not applicable unless the hyperparameters are continuous variables.
+Note that our intention is not to manifest that \gls{pdfo} outperforms existing approaches for hyperparameter tuning in general, which is unlikely the case.
+Indeed, \gls{pdfo} has limitations in handling hyperparameter tuning problems, as many such problems contain discrete variables and cannot be handled by \gls{pdfo} directly.
 Our objective is rather to provide an example that shows the possibility of applying Powell's methods to hyperparameter optimization, which is not well studied up to now.
 In doing so, we also hope to call for more investigation on \gls{dfo} methods for machine learning problems in general, as is suggested in~\cite{Ghanbari_Scheinberg_2017}.